stephane-klein/mise-python-flask-playground/README.md

 # Python, PostgreSQL, and Flask with Migrations playground

-Minimalist playground of a project based on Python, Flask-SQLAlchemy, Flask-Migrate and PostgreSQL launched via Docker.
+Minimalist playground of a project based on Python (installed by Mise), Flask-SQLAlchemy, Flask-Migrate and PostgreSQL launched via Docker.

 The environment installation method has been documented for MacOS, Linux (Ubuntu and Fedora) and Windows 10 and 11 with WSL.